corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/signing-service.md

 {{< /note >}}

-## Signing Service Configuration Parameters
+## Signing Service configuration parameters

 The configuration file for the Signing Service should include the following parameters (optional arguments are marked as such where appropriate):